ultralytics/ultralytics/docs/en/guides/view-results-in-terminal.md

 1. Import the relevant libraries

     ```py
-    import io

-    import cv2 as cv
-    from sixel import SixelWriter

-    from ultralytics import YOLO
     ```

 1. Load a model and execute inference, then plot the results and store in a variable.
 See more about inference arguments and working with results on the [predict mode](../modes/predict.md) page.